hui1110/NubesGen/docs/deploy-asa-button/create-asa-button.md

 ## Requirements

 - The application source code is hosted in the GitHub public repository.
-- An Azure AD user with admin permission.
+- An Azure AD user with admin permission or a service principal with admin consent.

 ## Button Terms of Use